 Of course, this convenience comes at a price.
 You will almost always get more money if you sell your boat yourself or hire a broker.

-A dealer has the cost of surveying your boat, paying for insurance, storage, advertising, transporting your boat to his facility, cleaning, and finally paying a salesman’s or broker’s commission when it sells.
+A dealer has the cost of surveying the value of your boat, paying for insurance, storage, advertising, transporting your vessel to his facility, cleaning, and finally, paying a salesman’s or broker’s commission when it sells.

 This does not even mention the risk exposure of buying somebody’s used boat with who knows what untold problems it may have.